Atanas Dalchev

 Atanas Hristov Dalchev (also written Dalčev; Атанас Далчев) (June 12, 1904 - January 17, 1978) was a Bulgarian poet, critic and translator.
 He was among the leading Bulgarian poets of the 1920s and 1930s.
 Dalchev was also a prominent translator of poetry and fiction from French, Spanish, English, German and Russian authors.
 He was a recipient of the Herder Prize in 1972 (for his overall literary work) and the Znak Pocheta Order (or Order of the Badge of Honor) in 1967 (for popularisation of Russian culture in Bulgaria).

 Dalchev was born in Thessaloniki.
-His father Hristo Dalchev was a lawyer, who as an MP from the People's Federative Party (Bulgarian Section) represеnted Macedonian Bulgarians in the Ottoman parliament.
+His father Hristo Dalchev was a lawyer, who as an MP from the People's Federative Party (Bulgarian Section) represented Macedonian Bulgarians in the Ottoman parliament.
 The family relocated to Sofia in 1913 after the Balkan wars.
 In 1922 Atanas graduated from Sofia's First Men's High School.